 A scholarship can be your ticket to a dream career, and being awarded one can easily be a major milestone in your life.
 Yet, many students tend to take the application process too lightly.

-Every year, hundreds of students flood the BrightSparks Forum with questions such as, “What scholarships should I apply for?”, “How do I improve my chances?” and even “What should I know about scholarships?”
+Every year, hundreds of students flood the BrightSparks with questions such as, “What scholarships should I apply for?”, “How do I improve my chances?” and even “What should I know about scholarships?”

 However, these questions often only come in the days following the release of the ‘A’ level results.
 Given that the deadline for most scholarship applications lasts for a couple of weeks, students end up submitting mediocre applications or missing them entirely.